ytsaurus/ytsaurus/taxi/dmp/spark/pyspark-stubs/README.md

 > Third-party stub packages can use any location for stub storage.
 Type checkers should search for them using PYTHONPATH.

+Moreover:

+> Third-party stub packages can use any location for stub storage.
+Type checkers should search for them using PYTHONPATH.
+A default fallback directory that is always checked is shared/typehints/python3.5/ (or 3.6, etc.)

 Adding `third_party/3` to the `PYTHONPATH` seems to the trick.

 ## API Coverage